sherlifelix/blog/_posts/2018-11-25-top-6-countries-with-most-poisonous-snakes.md

 keywords: >-
-  Poisonous snakes , Are snakes poisonous , Different species of Snakes, poisonous snakes in the world, poisonous snakes in India, snake bites in India, snake bites in Australia, snake bite treatment,
+  Poisonous snakes , Are snakes poisonous , Different species of Snakes, poisonous snakes in the world, poisonous snakes in India, snake bites in India, snake bites in Australia, snake bite treatment, snake venom
 ---

 ## Colombia